cybex-gmbh/transmorpher/README.md

 By default the media server uses 3 separate disks to store originals, image derivatives and video derivatives.

 The configured disks can be found in the `filesystems.php` config file.
-To change where your media is stored you should use the provided `.env` keys.
+To change where your media is stored use the provided `.env` keys.

 > **Warning**
 >